 He was the only person that had the courage to follow his own advice and I am grateful for having the opportunity to witness that in real life.
-The last 10 months he had been on my mind several times and thankfully his example gave me the courage to surrender in doing nothing as an act of belief and trust, that is ok not to be ok and still finding your own path to serenity.
+The last 10 months he had been on my mind several times and thankfully his example gave me the courage to surrender in doing nothing as an act of belief and trust, that is ok not to be ok and still find your own path to serenity.

 Serenity attracts prosperity

 To my surprise, being calm and living a slower life supported my business prosperity in unexpected ways.
-The fear of missing out opportunities was replaced by the joy of missing out wasted energy on low-quality projects (and activities).
+The fear of missing out on opportunities was replaced by the joy of missing out on wasted energy on low-quality projects (and activities).
 My team knows how picky I can be in new collaborations but for the first time, it felt right.

 When you are in a good place with yourself you don’t need others to lift you up.
 And that reflects in business life, too.